aspnetde/MvvmNano/README.md

     Install-Package MvvmNano.Forms

-> **Important:** Add it to your Xamarin.Forms library as well as to your native app projects, so NuGet can resolve the right assemblies of the dependencies Xamarin.Forms and Portable.Ninject on each target (for example PCL, Xamarin.iOS, Xamarin.Android).
+> **Important:** Add it to your Xamarin.Forms library as well as to your native app projects, so NuGet can resolve the right assemblies of the dependencies Xamarin.Forms and Portable.Ninject/.TinyIoC on each target (for example PCL, Xamarin.iOS, Xamarin.Android).

-If you want to use our default IoC container (Ninject Portable), also add MvvmNano.Ninject:
+If you want to use our default IoC container, we provide one for .netstandard2.0 and PCL259.
+The default container for a PCL project is:

     Install-Package MvvmNano.Ninject

+For .netstandard2.0 projects:

+    Install-Package MvvmNano.TinyIoC

 ### Add your first View Model and its Page